schmeister/FitGo/README.md

 ## Step 4: but does it need to be this complicated?

 Once we know the approximate location within the Swing Curve, we can simplify the fit formula and its derivative to a simple Polynomial function.
-The use of the Decaying Sine function need only be applied when experimenting with larger ranges of thicknesses.
-Thickness variations that may span multiple waves.
+The use of the Decaying Sine function need only be applied when experimenting with potentially larger ranges of thicknesses or various exposure frequencies.
+Configurations that may span multiple cycles.

 <pre>
 // Polynomial functions